Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Effects of structural instability of the operating model on the management model

 For structurally unstable ecological models, the ecological interaction matrix tends to have several eigenvalues $\lambda$ near zero \citep{rossberg13:_food_webs_biodiv}.
-In the case of the PDMM, for example, there are $S$-component vectors $\mathbf{e}$ of lengths $|\mathbf{e}|=1$ such that
+Hence, there are $S$-component vectors $\mathbf{e}$ of lengths $|\mathbf{e}|=1$ such that

 because $\lambda \approx 0$.
-This phenomenon persists even after scaling out differences in the characteristic populations sizes and rates of change for different ecological groups, as achieved by going over to representations in terms of the competitive overlap matrix \citep{rossberg13:_food_webs_biodiv}, which is why we shell disregard such differences for the present considerations.
+This phenomenon persists even after scaling out differences in the characteristic populations sizes and rates of change for different ecological groups, as achieved by going over to a representation in terms of the competitive overlap matrix \citep{rossberg13:_food_webs_biodiv}, which is why we shall disregard such differences for the present considerations.
 Dividing $\mathbf{G}'$ into blocks as in Eq.~\eqref{eq:Gprime-blocks} and correspondingly writing

 Eq.~\eqref{eq:small-lambda} becomes